Skip to main content

 Step

-After the Yorkshire puddings have cooked, remove them from the oven and allow to rest in the muffin tins for 3 minutes before placing them onto a wire rack to finish cooling.
+After the Yorkshire puddings have cooked, remove them from the oven and allow them to rest in the muffin tins for 3 minutes before transferring them onto a wire rack to finish cooling.

 You can serve them right out of the oven once they have rested for a couple of minutes or you can cool them down completely and save them for 4 days in the refrigerator.
 When ready to serve, reheat them in the oven at 350F for 10 minutes.